For 100 to 300 unit operators

 CreatedStalledResolved⚠ Owner alertWatching every active work order.
 If it stalls, you hear about it.

-Watches every active work order.
-If a vendor goes silent, the job stalls past your expected window, or a tenant never confirms the fix, you get pinged before it becomes a problem.
+Every active work order gets watched.
+If a vendor goes quiet past your expected window or a tenant never confirms the fix, you get alerted before the angry call.

 END90demail60demail + SMS30demail + SMS14dfinal notice90 days before each lease ends → automatic, no spreadsheet